 What is the Cap-Gap Extension?

-The Designated School Official (DSO) at OIS will process the Cap-Gap Extension I-20 on behalf of the student.
-In order for the DSO to indicate a student has a Filed or Waitlisted Cap-Gap Extension, the student must be able to provide proof that the petition has been filed or waitlisted.
+The Designated School Official (DSO) at OIS processes the Cap-Gap Extension I-20 on behalf of the student.
+In order for the DSO to process a student’s Filed or Waitlisted Cap-Gap Extension, the student must be able to provide proof that the petition has been filed or waitlisted.

 Who is eligible?

-- Current 12-Month OPT or STEM OPT students:
+Current 12-month Post-Completion OPT or 24-month STEM OPT Extension students:

-- In an approved period of post-completion employment with a future OPT expiration date and
+- In an approved period of F-1 employment with a future EAD End Date, and

-- Who have a properly filed or approved H-1B application
+- Who have a properly receipted or approved H-1B application

 How is the Cap-Gap I-20 endorsed to indicate employment authorization?

-OIS will process an I-20 that takes into account the different stages of the H-1B filing, selection and adjudication process.
-The Cap-Gap Extension I-20 will contain an endorsement that F-1 status and employment authorization have been automatically extended to the applicable dates indicated below.
+OIS processes an I-20 that takes into account the different stages of the H-1B selection and adjudication process.
+The Cap-Gap Extension I-20 contains an endorsement that F-1 status and employment authorization (i.e., OPT or STEM OPT Extension) is automatically extended to September 30 for individuals with an receipted or approved H-1B petition.

 How do I apply?